KPKev/Solar-Load-Shaving-on-off/readme.md

 # Solar Load Shaving On/Off

-This project aims to implement a solar load shaving system that automatically manages the power consumption of a building based on the available solar energy.
-The system will turn off non-essential loads when solar energy is insufficient and turn them back on when sufficient solar energy is available.
+This project aims to implement a solar load shaving system that automatically manages the power consumption of a home based on the available solar energy.
+The system will turn off load shaving when solar energy is insufficient and turn it back on when sufficient solar energy is available again.

+Default: power_value > 200 W  #enables load shaving
+power_value < 199 W  #disables load shaving
+Checks ewvery 15 minutes/900 seconds

 ## Table of Contents